-The suffix that you normally see at the end of a file stored in your computer system is commonly known as file extension or filename extension.
-File extensions help your Windows PC recognize what file types are related to which applications, so that the appropriate one may be used to run the file.
+The suffix that you normally see at the end of a file stored on your computer system is commonly known as file extension or filename extension.
+File extensions help your Windows OS recognize which file types are related to which applications, so that the appropriate one may be used to run the file.

-You may have noticed a three-letter code appearing at the end of any file name stored on your computer system.
-For instance, if you open up a photo on your computer, you will see either .jpg or .png at the end of the file name or any other similar filename extension that is normally used by your computer’s operating system to categorize the file type.
-Similarly, you will see .doc, .pdf or .epub at the end of the files in the document category and so on.
+You may have noticed a three-letter code appearing at the end of a file name stored on your computer.
+For instance, if you open a photo on your computer, you will see either “.jpg” or “.png” at the end of the file name, or any other similar filename extension that is normally used by your computer’s operating system to categorize the file type.

 Common File Types